-In the “New Normal” world of low yields and low growth, it is not surprising that increasing allocations to alternative investment is the new mainstream rather than unusual.
+This “New Normal” world if filled with low yields and low growth.
+It is not surprising that increasing allocations to alternative investment is the new mainstream rather than unusual.

 Asset Managers take note, during the recent AIMA Australia Annual Forum, one message came across loud and clear, ‘What value are you delivering to your investors?’.
-Looking beyond the obvious, good investment performance, there are three common themes, investors noted to be crucial when considering alternative investment.
+Looking beyond the obvious, there are three common themes, investors noted to be considered with alternative investment.

 Uncorrelated, scalability and a low market crowding, are the three main components that investors are looking for when investing in alternatives.
 We have made some comments in this article around those points in relation to the life settlements market.

 The post-GFC world has left a cautious vibe in air with many investors seeing the need for truly uncorrelated investments.
 Rightfully so.
-In the post-GFC world alternative investment managers are changing the investment landscape.
-There is no better time than NOW for strategies which show low correlation to traditional markets.
-Any asset manager who can give uncorrelated returns is being looked at.
+In the post-GFC world, alternative investment managers are changing the investment landscape.
+There is no better time than NOW for strategies which show a low correlation to traditional markets.
 There are plenty of reasons to invest in the life settlements market but uncorrelated nature of the asset is a primary motivation.

-Also, US life insurance contracts are high quality credit instruments that are backed by the statutory reserves of heavily regulated insurance companies.
+Also, US life insurance contracts are high-quality credit instruments.
+It is backed by the statutory reserves of heavily regulated insurance companies.
 No US Life Policy has ever had a credit default, even during the depths of the GFC.

-Scalability was noted as a one of the key concerns for investors.
+One of the key concerns was scalability.
 Some investors also noted that they would not consider a boutique manager.
-We propose that small can in fact be beautiful.
-For the Life Settlements market, it’s the potential to scale, within the market, which is more important than any individual manager.
+We propose that small can, in fact, be beautiful.
+For the Life Settlements market, it’s the potential to scale, which is more important than any individual manager.
 The ability to scale relies on three aspects;

 Structure and Relationships

 Appropriate structuring of the holding vehicle is crucial, particularly for non-US domiciled investors.
-The asset manager’s ability to sustain a positive relationship with intermediaries and service providers will impact on the efficiency of the implementation of any strategy.
-The investor needs to consider whether the asset manager has shown that they can operate effectively and with the investor’s requirements and within the chosen jurisdiction.
-Does the manager have a proven record of creating structures that gives them the ability to scale up and meet the underlying investors tax, compliance and reporting requirements?
+The asset manager’s ability to sustain a positive relationship with intermediaries will impact on the efficiency of any strategy.
+Additionally, the investor needs to consider whether the asset manager has shown that they can operate effectively.
+Can they meet investor’s requirements and within the chosen jurisdiction.
+Lastly, does the manager have a proven record of creating structures?
+Do they have the ability to scale up and meet the underlying investors’ tax, compliance and reporting requirements?

-GI Asset Management Limited has a proven track record of structuring and operating different vehicles appropriate for institutional grade clients in multiple jurisdictions.
+GI Asset Management Limited has a proven track record of structuring and operating different vehicles.
+Significantly, the appropriate for institutional-grade clients in multiple jurisdictions.

 Conning Inc has indicated that there is a potential for growth in the market.
 They forecast that an annual volume of new life settlements will average approximately 1.8 billion per year.